mfedoten/dotfiles/README.md

 git clone https://github.com/mfedoten/dotfiles
 cd dotfiles/
 ```
 Below is description of the installation steps, listed in the order as they should be executed.
-All scripts are in the `bin` directory.
+All scripts are in the `init` directory.

 ### MacPorts and packages
-`./bin/ports.sh`: installs [MacPorts](https://www.macports.org/) and all packages listed in `portnames.txt`.
+`./init/ports.sh`: installs [MacPorts](https://www.macports.org/) and all packages listed in `portnames.txt`.

 ### Upgrade bash
-`./bin/bash_update.sh`: installs and sets the latest version of bash.
+`./init/bash_update.sh`: installs and sets the latest version of bash.
 It's not really necessary, but some useful features (like auto-completion), won't work on bash versions older than 4.

 ### Python
-`./bin/python.sh` will set up Python and pip to run MacPorts version and install all packages from `requirements.txt`.
+`./init/python.sh` will set up Python and pip to run MacPorts version and install all packages from `requirements.txt`.

 ### Dotfiles
 Next, we need to symlink all files in `home` directory.
 To do so I at first was using [Dotbot](https://github.com/anishathalye/dotbot#configuration), which is just great: it's clean, lightweight and simple.
 For more information visit [Dotbot page](https://github.com/anishathalye/dotbot#configuration).